 The goal of this objective is to evaluate the anti-Xf efficacy of fungal natural products derivatives in planta.
 Once this proof of concept is established in the greenhouse, the experiment will be carried over to the field.
 The deliverable for this objective is the development of a commercial product for the cure of PD.
 We have currently identified two fungal natural products as an active molecule inhibitory to Xf (see objective 2).
-However, none of these products are water-soluble, and we are currently synthesizing radicinin derivatives that could be tested in our lab bioassays using grapevine vascular injection techniques and leaf-spray.
-We are also trying to identify other water-soluble fungal natural products that could be tested in the greenhouse.
-No action can be taken until we have identified such molecules.
+We had previsouly developed greenhouse assays to test radicinin on PD-infected vines.
+However, we observe no reduction of PD symptoms development because we established that radicinin was not water-soluble.
+When we will have sufficient quantities of the water-soluble radicinin derivatives and/or other natural product derivatives and confirmed that they maintained the anti-Xf activity, we will evaluate those products in the greenhouse assays using vascular injection techniques and spray on leaves.